A Guide to Visiting Star Wars Galaxy’s Edge Disney World

 Kat Saka’s Kettle stall is inside the marketplace and where you can feast on spicy popcorn and galactic beverages.
 Don’t forget to pick up your special Batuu popcorn bucket that actually rolls! (popcorn buckets do not have refills like in other Disney locations)

 You can’t leave Star Wars Land: Galaxy’s Edge without your thermal detonator Coke, Diet Coke, Sprite or water.
 I don’t even drink Coke and thought this was a must have!
-Each detonator is $7 but surprisingly that little bottle is a full 12 oz.
+Each detonator is a full 12 oz.